pvdz/zeparser3/tests/testcases/parser/async_keyword/async_function_decl_names_are_var_bindings_in_global.md

 `````
 throws: Parser error!
-  Tried to define a var which was already bound as a lexical binding
+  Tried to define a var `f` which was already bound as a lexical binding

 async function f() {} var f;
                           ^------- error